banerkx/udemy-understanding-typescript-resources/other/what-changed.md

 **Here are the per-section details:**

 1. **Getting Started**

    (2nd approach): Replaced existing videos in existing lectures with the new videos.

-2. **Essentials (formerly called "Basics")**
+1. **Essentials (formerly called "Basics")**

    (1st approach): Added new lectures in new section, moved old section (now marked as LEGACY) to the end of the course

    If you're currently going through the old section, you can continue doing so.
 At the end of that section you find a lecture with a link to the next section you should continue with (which will be the new section 3).

    Alternatively, you can switch to the new, updated section 2 right away and rewatch it from the beginning.
 This is not required, though.

-3. **Configuring TypeScript Projects**
+1. **Configuring TypeScript Projects**

    (1st approach): Added new lectures in new section, moved old section (now marked as LEGACY) to the end of the course

    If you're currently going through the old section, you can continue doing so.
 At the end of that section you find a lecture with a link to the next section you should continue with (which will be the new section 4).

    Alternatively, you can switch to the new, updated section 3 right away and rewatch it from the beginning.
 This is not required, though.

-4. **Essentials Demo Project**
+1. **Essentials Demo Project**

    BRAND-NEW section!

-5. **Next-generation JavaScript & TypeScript**
+1. **Next-generation JavaScript & TypeScript**

    No changes

-6. **Classes & Interfaces**
+1. **Classes & Interfaces**

    (1st approach): Added new lectures in new section, moved old section (now marked as LEGACY) to the end of the course

    If you're currently going through the old section, you can continue doing so.
 At the end of that section you find a lecture with a link to the next section you should continue with (which will be the new section 7).

    Alternatively, you can switch to the new, updated section 6 right away and rewatch it from the beginning.
 This is not required, though.

-7. **Advanced Types**
+1. **Advanced Types**

    (2nd approach): Replaced existing videos in existing lectures with the new videos.

    Added some new lectures (e.g., about "as const", "Index Types" and "satisfies")

    If you were going through that section, I recommend restarting it - possibly at 2x speed to save time.

-8. **Generic Types**
+1. **Generic Types**

    (1st approach): Added new lectures in new section, moved old section (now marked as LEGACY) to the end of the course

    If you're currently going through the old section, you can continue doing so.
 At the end of that section you find a lecture with a link to the next section you should continue with (which will be the new section 9).

    Alternatively, you can switch to the new, updated section 8 right away and rewatch it from the beginning.
 This is not required, though.

-9. **Classes & Generics - Demo Project**
+1. **Classes & Generics - Demo Project**

    BRAND-NEW section!

-10. **Deriving Types From Types**
+1. **Deriving Types From Types**

    BRAND-NEW section!

-11. **Decorators**
+1. **Decorators**

    BRAND-NEW section!

    The old Decorators section will also stay online and was renamed to "Experimental Decorators".

    Why?
 Because ECMAScript introduced decorators, too.
 TypeScript now supports both the "standard" ECMAScript decorators as well as the "old" decorator syntax it always supported.
 Hence this course now has sections for both!

-12. **Experimental Decorators**
+1. **Experimental Decorators**

    No changes, except for the title.

    That's the old "Decorators" section - the lectures were not changed.
 See the previous section explanation for more details.

-13. **Practice Time!
+1. **Practice Time!
 Let's build a Drag & Drop Project**

    No changes.

-14. **Modules & Namespaces**
+1. **Modules & Namespaces**

    (Almost) no changes.

    Added one new lecture: *"Understanding 'type' imports"*.

-15. **Creating & Running TypeScript Projects with Vite**
+1. **Creating & Running TypeScript Projects with Vite**

    BRAND-NEW section!

-16. **Using Webpack with TypeScript**
+1. **Using Webpack with TypeScript**

    No changes.

-17. **3rd Party Library & TypeScript**
+1. **3rd Party Library & TypeScript**

    (2nd approach): Replaced existing videos in existing lectures with the new videos.

    Slightly changed structure, now covering Zod as a modern TypeScript-first library.

    If you were going through that section, I recommend restarting it - possibly at 2x speed to save time.

-18. **Time to Practice!
+1. **Time to Practice!
 Select & Share Place App**

    No changes.

-19. **React.js & TypeScript**
+1. **React.js & TypeScript**

    (2nd approach): Replaced existing videos in existing lectures with the new videos.

    Changed structure slightly - core topics are the same though.

    If you were going through that section, I recommend restarting it - possibly at 2x speed to save time.

-20. **Node.js & TypeScript**
+1. **Node.js & TypeScript**

    (2nd approach): Replaced existing videos in existing lectures with the new videos.

    Changed structure slightly & covering additional content about native Node.js TypeScript support.

    If you were going through that section, I recommend restarting it - possibly at 2x speed to save time.

-# What happens to the old content?
+# What happens to the old content

 On Udemy, the old section (marked as LEGACY) will eventually be removed once their consumption has dropped to insignifcant levels.

 Why?
 Because the course is quite bloated otherwise, students are forced to go through the old content to get 100% progression and Udemy is not a fan of having two courses in one.